eventql/eventql/README.md

 among a number of equally privileged servers.
 Given enough machines you can store and query thousands if terrabytes of data in a single table.

-- **Real-time, low-latency operations.** You don't have to batch-load data into EventQL - it can handle large volumes of streaming insert and update operations.
+- **Streaming, low-latency operations.** You don't have to batch-load data into EventQL - it can handle large volumes of streaming insert and update operations.
 All mutations are immediately visible and minimal SQL query latency is ~0.1ms.